-- Flip the POWER switch to "ON".
-INTELLISYS Controller display will be activated. - Insure that the "EMERGENCY STOP" switch is not depressed.
+- 1. Flip the POWER switch to "ON".
+INTELLISYS Controller display will be activated. - 2.
+Insure that the "EMERGENCY STOP" switch is not depressed.
 Reset this switch by pulling out the knob. - 3.
-Insure that the service valve is open. - Press the START button to initiate the start sequence.
+Insure that the service valve is open and make sure side doors are closed. - 4.
+Press the START button to initiate the start sequence.
 If certain conditions exist that would prevent a normal start, the engine will not be allowed to start and the condition will be displayed in the Message Display.